 somewhere in Jiu Valley, but which disappeared in even more mysterious

 In 2007, George Cohal, and Ion Nutu, members of the organization ASFAN (Asociatia pentru Studiul Fenomenelor Aerospatiale Neidentificate, or Association for the Study of Unidentified Aerospace Phenomena, in Romania) together with Cristian Pompei, of the magazine “Lumea Misterelor” (The World of Mysteries) went to the National History Museum of Transylvania in Cluj-Napoca in May 2007 to conduct another investigation.

-The results of new analysis of the aluminum object provided some interesting results: the composition of the metals varied a lot, and thus is not homogenous.
+The results of new analysis of the aluminum object provided some interesting results: the composition of the metals varied a lot, and thus is not homogeneous.
 This would indicate that the object is of inferior quality, what would be contradictory to the assumption that the piece was part of a highly technical flying machine.
 Although it is clearly artificial it might have made on Earth as part of another technical device that did not require high quality parts.
 Unless it was part of a bad batch and thrown away.
 It is still anybody's guess at this point.

 The following is an article by George Cohal, first providing general information about the object, then going into their 2007 investigation.
 (Source: ASFAN)